saschazar21/sascha.work/src/posts/2021-02-26_AVIF-and-WebAssembly/index.md

 Due to AVIF being designed as a royalty-free image format, multiple Open Source encoders and decoders have been developed as an enhancement to the [aom](https://aomedia.googlesource.com/aom/) reference codec.
 One of those is [rav1e](https://github.com/xiph/rav1e), an AV1 encoder written in Rust, claiming to be the "fastest and safest AV1 encoder".

 While _aom_ includes both a decoder and an encoder, _rav1e_ only does the latter.
-That's why I this article is concentrating solely on encoding, instead of a two-way conversion.
+That's why this article is concentrating solely on encoding, instead of a two-way conversion.

+In this article the following AVIF encoder implementations are used for comparison:

+- **aom**: part of [saschazar21/webassembly](https://github.com/saschazar21/webassembly/tree/master/packages/avif) on Github
+- **rav1e**: [saschazar21/wasm-rav1e](https://github.com/saschazar21/wasm-rav1e) on Github

 ## The WebAssembly part